neilpg628/flower-images/procedure.md

 For image generation it would be helpful to have a GPU with at least 11GB of RAM.
 I used a NVIDIA Titan RTX for this, though other methods could certainly work.
 The script `generate.sh` submitted as an sbatch job will create 11 images for each of 6 models (dogs, cats, wild animals, people, paintings and CIFAR) with seeds from 500-510 and should be pretty fast on a single Titan.

-To actually train a model, we need far more resources and probably at least a couple of days with a single GPU to get proper convergence.
+To actually train a model, we need far more resources and at least a couple of days with a single GPU to get proper convergence.
 NVIDIA makes it pretty easy to make you own datasets given a large collection of images.
 There are a large number of good databases for computer vision collated [here](http://homepages.inf.ed.ac.uk/rbf/CVonline/Imagedbase.htm#biomed) and they contain everything from images of flowers to videos of people making crepes.
 I personally used the dataset of 8189 flowers [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).

 First, it is necessary to crop these images to squares with side length a power of 2.
 This can be done with `mogrify` on Linux.
 Once in the directory with the flower images, running